Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 Each method in Google Analytics has a set number of allowed parameters.
 You can find out the number and type of allowed parameters for any method by reading the documentation.

+This error denotes that you have exceeded the number of allowed parameters for the given method.
 Exceeding the number of allowed parameters will either cause Google Analytics to drop any parameter over the limit OR cause Google Analytics to fail to record data associated with the given method.

 Solution: Review the documentation and parameter allocation for the respective Google Analytics methods and ensure that your implementation follows the documentation appropriately.